SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_004.png" alt="exercise1" width="50%">
   <br><br>

 In the dialog enter the name of the module `cpl166db`.
 In the next wizard step make sure to select HANA Database Version 2.0 SPS00!
-This is required because there is no newer Version available on Cloud Platform Trial yet.
+This is required because there is no newer Version available in the Cloud Foundry Trial yet.

 <img src="img/CPL166_006.png" alt="exercise1" width="70%">
 <br>